 - Co-lead the HomeFront Strong group intervention for military/veteran spouses with a community provider at community sites

 - Prepare materials for each of the HomeFront Strong sessions, complete session fidelity checklists, and update study databases

 - Conduct participant assessments (via phone) prior to and after program participation

 Clinical Supervision and Coaching:

-- Assist with planning community provider trainings
+- Assist with planning and leading community provider trainings

 Community Outreach and Recruitment: